 - Multidimensional measurement of brand relationships

-- Determine the share of respondents (fit) and share of sales (performance) per relationship role for all explored brands
+- Measure the connection between relationship roles and share of sales (performance) for all explored brands

 - Intercultural application possible as the measurement requires no language

-- Enables positioning strategies at the relationship level
+- Positioning strategies can be applied to the relationship level